benjaminion/upgrading-ethereum-book/src/book.md

 #### See also

   - [Parametrizing Casper: the decentralization/finality time/overhead tradeoff](https://medium.com/@VitalikButerin/parametrizing-casper-the-decentralization-finality-time-overhead-tradeoff-3f2011672735) presents some early reasoning about the trade-offs for different stake sizes.
 Things have moved on somewhat since then, most notably with the advent of BLS aggregate signatures.
-  - [Why 32 ETH validator sizes?](https://notes.ethereum.org/@vbuterin/rkhCgQteN#Why-32-ETH-validator-sizes) from Vitalik's Serenity Design Rationale.
+  - [Why 32&nbsp;ETH validator sizes?](https://notes.ethereum.org/@vbuterin/rkhCgQteN#Why-32-ETH-validator-sizes) from Vitalik's Serenity Design Rationale.

 Vitalik's discussion document around achieving [single slot finality](https://notes.ethereum.org/@vbuterin/single_slot_finality) looks at the participation/overhead/finality trade-off space from a different perspective.